equinor/radix-platform/public-site/site/docs/reference-radix-config/index.md

             DB_PORT: "9876"
 ```

-An array of objects containing the `environment` name and variables to be set in the component.

-Environment variables are defined per Radix environment.
-In addition to what is defined here, running containers will also have some [variables automatically set by Radix](../topic-runtime-env/#environment-variables).
-For shared environment variables across Radix environments, refer to [common environment variables](./#common-variables).
+The `variables` key contains environment variable names and their values, that are defined per Radix environment in a component.
+In addition to what is defined here, running containers will also have some [environment variables automatically set by Radix](../topic-runtime-env/#environment-variables).
+For shared environment variables across Radix environments, refer to [common environment variables](./#variables-(common)).

 #### `horizontalScaling`